Maztat/glass-box/README.md

 ## Description

-Glass Box is a re-imagining of IDE-based AI coding assistants focused on privacy, security, and, most importantly, transparency.
+Glass Box is a re-imagining of IDE-based AI coding assistants that's focused on privacy, security, and, most importantly, transparency.

 ## Problems